sdziallas/comp55/docs/labs/12-Hash.md

 Part of the credit for this lab, will be talking with your teammates first.
-What I'd like you to do as a team is to **answer the four questions at the beginning of the document and post it in your teams notebook**.
+What I'd like you to do as a team is to **answer the four questions at the beginning of the document and post it in your teams notebook**  You should then use those answers for what you need to submit on canvas.
 For the useful part, you will come up with at least three different potential places where you could use a ```HashMap``` in your project, and to provide code for what that would look like in terms of helping you make the project